 Immediately, I began receiving instant messages and text messages and calls from concerned friends and family.
 All were deeply respectful.
 The intentions seemed pure.
 But the words were more of the same.
 Remedies.
 Quick fixes.
 Methods on how I should be dealing with it.
 “Paul, you need to be positive.”
 “Paul, you need to have hope.”
 “Paul, you’ve got to have faith.”
 “Just believe.”

-As if her recovery was somehow up to how I behaved — that I could undo the damage with a particular mental state I could create.
+As if her recovery would ultimately be determined on how I behaved — that I could, singlehandedly, undo the damage with a particular mental state I could create.

 “Paul, you sound like an atheist.”
 I listened and said thank you and then escaped back to hopelessness and despair and this soothing force called reality.

-I was once a preacher man.
-With total certainty I delivered dozens of sermons to that poor flock about the power of prayer.
+I was once a preacher.
+With total certainty, I delivered dozens of sermons to that poor flock about the power of prayer.
 About the power of faith.
 About “moving mountains.”